Are EHRs holding back alcohol-related care?

 - Comprehensive data capture: Key elements of alcohol-related care, including screening results, brief interventions, referrals and treatments, should be captured as discrete data, enabling better monitoring of patient outcomes and care effectiveness over time.

-According to the researchers, although EHRs have revolutionized patient care in a plethora of ways, their limitations in supporting alcohol-related care highlight a broader issue of misalignment between EHR design and clinical priorities.
+According to the researchers, although EHRs have revolutionized patient care in numerous ways, their limitations in supporting alcohol-related care highlight a broader issue of misalignment between EHR design and clinical priorities.

-“Clinicians and staff in primary care must have access to tools that can provide needed prompts, incorporate evidence-based clinical decision support and improve the quality of documentation and performance reporting for alcohol screening, prevention and treatment,” the authors of the study concluded.
+“Clinicians and staff in primary care must have access to tools that can provide needed prompts, incorporate evidence-based clinical decision support and improve the quality of documentation and performance reporting for alcohol screening, prevention and treatment,” the study authors concluded.
 “Change will require EHR vendors to add the basic functionality needed for alcohol-related care.”

 Newsletter